zaidtergaon100/Fruit-Classification/README.md

 # Fruit-Classification
-* Fruit360 Dataset can be found here : https://www.kaggle.com/moltean/fruits
+* Fruit360 Dataset can be downloaded from here : https://www.kaggle.com/moltean/fruits